MysticAx0lotl/gdtoig/README.md

   where "yourfile.txt" is whatever file you placed the GD level file in.
 The program will then output an Impossible Game level folder with the same name.

+## Compiling
+Simply run `make` in the same directory as the Makefile

 ## Credits
 I referenced the level "Object IDs New" (99784974) by Colon to get the object IDs needed for this project.
 I also referenced his video "[How I Made a Geometry Dash Website](https://www.youtube.com/watch?v=tC-TZX0AAck) for basic information on GD's file format.